 Lonely Castle in the Mirror by Mizuki Tsujimura, translated by Phlip Gabriel (Penguin)

-Originally published in the Japanese language as かがみの孤城 (Kagami no Kojo) in 2017 by Poplar Publishing.
-It was adapted into a manga by Tomo Taketomi and serialized in Shueisha’s Seinen Magazine from June 2019 to February 2022.
+Originally published in the Japanese language as かがみの孤城 (Kagami no Kojo) in 2017 by Poplar Publishing, it was adapted into a manga by Tomo Taketomi and serialized in Shueisha’s Seinen Magazine from June 2019 to February 2022.
 The manga has also been published as a five-volume series.
-The book was also adapted into an animation film and released in December of 2022.
+The book was adapted into an animation film and released in December of 2022.

-The English version was translated by Phlip Gabriel, an American translator and Japanologist.
-He is also known for translating a number of works by Haruki Murakami.
-Although Gabriel is an American, the first English publication of this book was published by Penguin Random House UK and therefore, the book is written in British English.
+The English version is translated by Phlip Gabriel, an American translator and Japanologist, who is also known for translating a number of works by Haruki Murakami.
+Although Gabriel is an American, the first English publication of this book was published by Penguin Random House UK and therefore the book is written in British English.

 Kokoro is a student in her first year of Yukishina No.5 Junior High School.
-However, Kokoro stopped going to school.
-A couple of days ago, she and her mother went to check out a private alternative learning school.
-Kokoro thought she may be able to make a new start there but when on the day she was to go, she had a severe stomachache.
-She knew she wasn’t going to make it.
+However, after her first month there, she has stopped going to school.
+A couple of days ago, she and her mother went to check out a private alternative-learning school.
+Kokoro thought she may be able to make a fresh start there but on the day she is to go, she has a severe stomachache and knows she isn’t going to make it in this new place.

 The Wolf Queen who gathered them together tells them they’re all in a castle which can grant them a wish.
 She tells them, “Deep inside this castle is a room none of you is permitted to enter.
 It is a Wishing Room.
 Only one person will actually have access.
 Only one of you will have your wish come true.
 One Little Red Riding Hood.”